Hannah Brown Says ‘Dancing With The Stars’ Is Making Her ‘Uncomfortable’

-The former star of The Bachelorette Hannah Brown revealed that appearing on Dancing With the Stars is making her “uncomfortable” and bringing up past insecurities she thought she had overcome during her years as a beauty pageant contestant.
+The former star of The Bachelorette Hannah Brown revealed that appearing on Dancing with the Stars is making her “uncomfortable” and bringing up past insecurities she thought she had overcome during her years as a beauty pageant contestant.

-Brown, who was crowned Miss Alabama USA 2018 revealed that she is a perfectionist and allowing herself to be released from the high expectations she has for herself has been challenging.
+Brown, who was crowned Miss Alabama USA 2018, revealed that she is a perfectionist and being released from the high expectations she has for herself is a challenge.

 “Ballroom dancing is so articulate.
 Your hips have to be a certain way, legs have to be straight at one time and bent another.
 I am unfortunately a perfectionist at heart, so it’s really hard to allow myself to not be good.
 I wanna just be good right off the bat, and that’s not gonna happen,” revealed Brown in an interview with Entertainment Tonight.